kadimetla/doc-adk-training/training/module16-coordinator-agent/lab-solution.md

-# Module 16: Building a Coordinator/Dispatcher Agent
+# Lab 16 Solution: Implementing the "Greeting Router"

-## Lab 16: Solution
+## Goal

 This file contains the complete YAML configurations for the "Greeting Router" multi-agent system.